DuReader_robust: A Chinese Dataset Towards Evaluating Robustness and Generalization of Machine Reading Comprehension in Real-World Applications: Conclusion

 \section{Conclusion}

-In this paper, we introduce a Chinese data set, namely DuReader\textsubscript{robust} to comprehensively evaluate the robustness of MRC models when applying them to the real-world applications.
-Specifically, we focus on challenging MRC models from the following aspects: (1) over-sensitivity, (2) over-stability, and (3) generalization.
-The previous work studies these problems mainly by altering the inputs to unnatural texts.
-By contrast, the advantage of DuReader\textsubscript{robust} is that its questions and documents are natural texts from real-world applications.
-This presents the true robustness challenges in the real-world applications.
-Our experiments show that the MRC models based on the pre-trained language models perform poorly on the robustness test set, while they perform well on the in-domain test set.
-We also conduct extensive experiments to examine the behavior of existing models on the robustness test set.
+In this paper, we create a Chinese dataset -- DuReader$\rm_\mathbf{robust}$ and use it to evaluate both the robustness and generalization of the MRC models.
+Its questions and documents are natural texts from Baidu search.
+This presents the robustness and generalization challenges in the real-world applications.
+Our experiments show that the MRC models based on the pre-trained LMs do not perform well on DuReader$\rm_\mathbf{robust}$ challenge set.
+We also conduct extensive experiments to examine the behaviors of the MRC models on the dataset and provide insights for future model development.